ManimCommunity/manim/docs/source/installation/windows.rst

 of your choice (Chocolatey: ``choco install miktex.install``,
 Scoop: ``scoop install latex``).

-In case you are concerned about disk space, there are some alternative, smaller distributions of LaTeX like
+If you are concerned about disk space, there are some alternative, smaller distributions of LaTeX like
 `TinyTeX <https://yihui.org/tinytex/>`__ (Chocolatey: ``choco install tinytex``,
 Scoop: first ``scoop bucket add r-bucket https://github.com/cderv/r-bucket.git``, then ``scoop install tinytex``).
-In this case, you will have to manage the LaTeX packages installed on your system yourself via ``tlmgr``, we only recommend this option if you know what you are doing.
+In this case, you will have to manage the LaTeX packages installed on your system yourself via ``tlmgr``.
+Therefore we only recommend this option if you know what you are doing.
 The full list of LaTeX packages which Manim interacts with in some way (a subset might be sufficient for your particular application) is::